mtyt/mtyt.github.io/docs/_posts/2023-04-13-Solar-power.markdown

 enter the paths to the monthly bills, and it automatically generates the following graphs.

-Here's the solar panel output in kWh each month, split by own consumption (blue) and what's injected to the grid (*sold*, orange):
+Here's the solar panel output in kWh each month, split by own consumption (blue) and what's injected into the grid (*sold*, orange):

 [![Solar output](/assets/img/solar-production.png)](/assets/img/solar-production.png)

-Clearly, as we advance from winter to spring, we get more solar power, yay!
+Clearly, as we advance from winter to spring, we get more solar energy, yay!

-Here's the electricity consumption split by solar power (blue) and what we've taken from the grid (*bought*, orange):
+Here's the electricity consumption split by solar (blue) and what we've taken from the grid (*bought*, orange):

 [![Solar consumption](/assets/img/solar-consumption.png)](/assets/img/solar-consumption.png)

-Our energy usage doesn't change too much month-to-month, and of course, February is notoriously short.
-But the share of solar power increases.
+Our energy usage doesn't change too much month-to-month (and of course, February is notoriously short, hence the dip).
+But the share of solar energy increases.

-The following graph reflects how the solar panels save us money every month (and again, I'm hoping for a sunny summer!):
+The following graph reflects how the solar panels save us money every month:

 [![Solar cost savings](/assets/img/solar-price.png)](/assets/img/solar-price.png)